microsoft/Swin-Transformer/README.md

 ***09/24/2022***

-1. Introduce [SimMIM](https://github.com/microsoft/SimMIM), a **Masked Image Modeling** pre-training approach applicable to Swin and SwinV2 (and also applicable for ViT, even ResNet).
-Please refer to [get started for SimMIM](get_started.md#simmim-support) to use SimMIM for pre-training.
+1. Merged [SimMIM](https://github.com/microsoft/SimMIM), which is a **Masked Image Modeling** based pre-training approach applicable to Swin and SwinV2 (and also applicable for ViT and ResNet).
+Please refer to [get started with SimMIM](get_started.md#simmim-support) to play with SimMIM pre-training.

-2. Release a series of Swin and SwinV2 models pre-trained with SimMIM and fine-tuned on ImageNet-1K.
-In particular, a series of SwinV2 models in [data scaling study](https://arxiv.org/abs/2206.04664).
-The sizes of models range from 50M (SwinV2-Small) to 1B (SwinV2-giant), and the models are obtained using datasets of different sizes from ImageNet-1K 10% to ImageNet-22K at training iterations of 125k / 250k / 500k.
-Details could be found in [MODELHUB for SimMIM](MODELHUB.md#simmim-pretrained-swin-v2-models) Hopefully these models will facilitate the study of MIM.
+2. Released a series of Swin and SwinV2 models pre-trained using the SimMIM approach (see [MODELHUB for SimMIM](MODELHUB.md#simmim-pretrained-swin-v2-models)), with model size ranging from SwinV2-Small-50M to SwinV2-giant-1B, data size ranging from ImageNet-1K-10% to ImageNet-22K, and iterations from 125k to 500k.
+You may leverage these models to study the properties of MIM methods.
+Please look into the [data scaling](https://arxiv.org/abs/2206.04664) paper for more details.

 ***07/09/2022***